Season: mid-Dec to May

 With 600ha of terrain including Japan’s highest chair-lifted ski run at 2307m, Shiga Kogen is the largest resort in Asia.
-The higher elevation and topography of the resort blesses it with the longest season and the driest/best powder in Nagano.
-With excellent variation of courses including very good off-piste runs, the resort is well-suited to anyone from beginner to advanced, and particularly suited to intermediate skiers/snowboarders.
+The higher elevation and topography of the resort blesses it with the longest season and most reliable snow in Nagano.
+With excellent variation of courses, the resort is well-suited to anyone from beginner to advanced, particularly suited to intermediate skiers/snowboarders.
 The expansive resort is covered by an all-mountain pass.
 It takes days to explore on “Ski Safari” and away from the central areas, you are likely to have powder-filled runs to yourself, with lift queues a rarity.
 Less developed than Hakuba or Nozawa, the resort retains a distinctly Japanese character.
 With the world-famous Snow Monkey Park and several onsen towns nearby, Shiga Kogen is the best resort for those wanting an authentically Japanese adventure!

 Consisting of 9 separate resorts, Hakuba is an expansive area covered by a single pass.
 Nestled in the Northern Alps, this stunning alpine region towers to heights of over 3000m, offering advanced skiers/boarders Japan’s best high alpine conditions.
 On-piste terrain caters for all levels – from beginner to advanced – with the highest chair-lift running to 1831m and multiple terrain parks catering to the tricksters.
 The Hakuba resorts are spread over a large area with only a limited number connected by ski runs.
 Without the use of buses, visitors are limited to individual resorts, making a single days skiing somewhat restricted.
 Hakuba’s popularity with international visitors somewhat dilutes its Japanese character however with numerous accommodation options and the best après ski and foreign language services of the Nagano resorts, Hakuba is popular for many reasons.